Rajesh-VPai/HadamardNoise/README.md

 - HadamardNoise allows full degrees of freedom to the User.
 The User can generate an OA for any number of runs(rows), any factors (columns) and any LEVELS.
 It supports Hadamard MultiLevel Matrices (Level > 2)
 - At the core, the HadamardNoise uses a simple pseudo DPRNG (Differential Pseudo Random Number Generator) counter to generate the Full factorial OA.
 It also has a  algorithm function that generates pseudo algorithmic (but not full factorial nor pseudo random) cell value.
 The cell value is reffered to as partial OA.
 The DPRNG is similar (but not the same as ) to the LCG based PRNG.
 Documentation in Java Random Number Generator.doc
 - The HadamardNoise flags off if the runs are unique or duplicate.
-- It also calculates the optimal Length of Message for a given run (row or k) for the given levels.(Lengthrecommended).
+- It also calculates the optimal Length of a Message for a given run (row or k) and for the given levels.(Lengthrecommended).

 - Development and Test Environment: Windows XP and Java 7 & Netbeans 8.2